 Experience the best museums – for free

 When it starts to get cold out, or just too wet to play outside, head on over to the many museums the city has to offer.
+Fall activities in Ottawa can be educational.
 Every evening, the museums offer free admission.

 Trick or Treat with the Mayor